nkrzv/nkrzv.github.io/_posts/2020-02-17-the-renegade-ch07.md

 What about back home, will they even mention it in the newspapers?

-My dad, he was silent on the phone when I told him I was going to France to race the worlds.
+My dad, he was silent on the phone when I told him I was going to France to race the world’s.
 He was silent because he cried.
 Yuri Elizarov, this guy, I’d want to look into his eyes, shake his hand and thank him.
 My mom, she said I’ll quit cycling in two weeks when I got into it and now I wanted to show her my medal.

 “See?
 I didn’t quit.”